Proteusiq/estate/README.md

 - [ ] run the service with a single docker compose command

 ## Disclamer:
 > Real estates data gathered through websites API are for personal use only.
-This project demonstrates how I built a pipeline to assist my family buy a house 🏡
+This project demonstrates how I built a pipeline to assist my family buy a house 🏡.
+Where to use that data beyond private use.
+Do contact estate websites API for permission.

 ### Git Clone
 ```bash